bradford-hamilton/Ruby-On-Quails/guides/source/asset_pipeline.md

 ### Preprocessing

 The file extensions used on an asset determine what preprocessing is applied.
-When a controller or a scaffold is generated with the default Rails gemset, a CoffeeScript file and a SCSS file are generated in place of a regular JavaScript and CSS file.
+When a controller or a scaffold is generated with the default Quails gemset, a CoffeeScript file and a SCSS file are generated in place of a regular JavaScript and CSS file.
 The example used before was a controller called "projects", which generated an `app/assets/javascripts/projects.coffee` and an